 Evaluation of non-stormwater discharges

-Employee training
+Personnel training

-The permittee shall implement written municipal facility inspection procedures, which must at a minimum include the following:
+The permittee shall implement written facility inspection procedures, which must at a minimum include the following:

-An annual visual inspection of each applicable municipal facility.
+An annual visual inspection of each applicable permittee facility and operation.

-A verification that the written facility procedures and documentation reflect current conditions.
+A verification that the written facility procedures, documentation, and site map are current.

-Observation of locations and areas where stormwater from municipal facilities are discharged off-site; or discharged to waters of the state, or to a storm sewer system that drains to waters of the state.
+Visual observation of locations and areas where stormwater from permittee facilities are discharged off-site; or discharged to state waters, or to a storm sewer system that drains to state waters.
+The observations, at a minimum, must include the following:

+Observations for the presence of floating materials, visible oil sheen, discoloration, turbidity, odor, etc. in the stormwater discharge(s),

+Observations of the condition of and around stormwater outfalls, including flow dissipation measures to prevent scouring, and

+Observations for the presence of illicit discharges or other non-permitted discharges.

-Observation of facility conditions, including pollutant sources and control measures, to identify inadequate control measure and control measure requiring maintenance.
+Observation of facility conditions, including pollutant sources and control measures, to identify inadequate control measure and control measures requiring maintenance.

+All inadequate control measures identified under Part I.E.5.a.ii(D) shall be modified or replaced as soon as possible, but not later than 6 months from the visual inspection.
+If the permittee is unable to modify or replace the inadequate control measure within 6 months, then the permittee must complete the following:

+Develop a plan to modify or replace the inadequate control measure.

+Develop a frequent maintenance plan.

+Install a temporary feature on the inadequate control measure to minimize the risk of pollutants in runoff from municipal operations.

-Municipal Operations and Maintenance Procedures: The permittee shall implement control measures that prevent or reduce discharges for applicable municipal operations that are not covered under Part I.E.5.a.ii(A).
-New written procedures shall be developed and implemented for any new applicable municipal operations prior to associated pollutant sources being present.
+Permittee Operations and Maintenance Procedures: The permittee shall implement control measures that prevent or reduce discharges for applicable permittee operations that are not covered under Part I.E.5.a.ii(A).
+New written procedures shall be developed and implemented for any new applicable permittee operations prior to associated pollutant sources being present.

 At a minimum, implementation of the procedures must prevent or reduce stormwater pollution from the following operations conducted by the permittee: